 Transfer: Transfers to both UC/CSU

-A continuation in the study of American Sign Language.
-Instruction includes the development and basic structure of the language as well as Deaf Culture.
-Emphasis is placed on both expressive and receptive skills and students will learn songs, poetry and storytelling.
+A continuation in the study of American Sign Language as it is used within the Deaf Culture.
+Instruction is provided in the basic structure of the language.
+Emphasis is placed on both expressive and receptive skills.
+UC,CSU

 Prerequisite(s): ASL 122, Minimum grade C